macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Three.md

 "You know, sister, I'll _always_ be with you.
 You don't have to ever, ever worry about that."

 Ammareth sighed.
 "I do love you, too, Givly.
-But
+But I still feel you are